The Eurogroup gets back on the digital euro.

 However, the EU- and the ECB are not yet taking this opportunity seriously, being more concerned about the interests of commercial banks than the importance of such a free and accessible tool.

-1. this should be a free-of-charge and non-debt-based payment method;
+1. This should be a free-of-charge and non-debt-based payment method;

-2. digital currency should not replace physical cash (your ability to use banknotes and coins should be protected);
+2. Digital currency should not replace physical cash (your ability to use banknotes and coins should be protected);

-3. payments and transactions should respect citizens’ privacy.
+3. Payments and transactions should respect citizens’ privacy.

 A final report on the digital euro is expected in autumn 2023.
 After this investigation phase, the ECB Governing Council will decide whether to make a decision on the realisation phase.
 Will the ECB allow people to use safe and fair central bank money, or will it stand for commercial banks’ interests?